Joyel1441/DatasetHelper/README.md

 ## Usage:
 ### BulkImageDownloader
-> ImageDownloader helps you download bulk images related to the keywords provided
+> BulkImageDownloader helps you download bulk images related to the keywords provided

 Load ImageDownloader class from DatasetHelper, and then pass keyword (image which you want to download) as the argument
 ```python